conda-forge/conda-forge.github.io/src/user/tipsandtricks.rst

 software, etc. However, this practice creates issues for ``conda-forge`` users.
 When you install a package from ``conda-forge`` that relies on MPI, ``conda`` will install the MPI binaries built by ``conda-forge`` and the package will link to those binaries.
-This setup tends to break or not function in unexpected ways.
+This setup tends to break or not function in unexpected ways on HPC systems.

 To solve these issues, ``conda-forge`` has created special dummy builds of the ``mpich`` Libraries that are simply shell packages with no contents.
 These packages allow the ``conda`` solver to produce